Management, Policy, and Administration

 Laura Federighi is the department's chief financial officer.
 She prepares the department's budget, monitors its compliance with finance rules and regulations, and oversees all of DPD's budget and finance functions.
 Before coming to DPD, Laura worked in the county's Department of Public Health and the Department of Transportation in various finance and administration positions.
 She serves on several countywide project committees, including the Business Intelligence Analytics project, the Budget Advisory Team, the Enterprise Resource Planning Evaluation Team and the Best Run Government Deployment Review Team.
 Before coming to King County, Laura worked at the University of Washington, where she was instrumental in establishing the recycling and waste management programs and a supported employment program for people with disabilities.

-Leslie Brown, Communications Manager
+Will Casey, Communications Manager

 Melanie Oberlander, Operations Manager

 Melanie Oberlander brings extensive experience in legal administration and a deep knowledge of the day-to-day needs of the department to her position as DPD’s operations manager.
 Melanie began working for one of the divisions in 2003 (it was an independent nonprofit at the time), where she played a key administrative role and helped to design and develop a case management system.
 As a member of the Director’s Office, she continues to play a lead role in case management development and training for the entire department.
 She also supports staff development, acts as a liaison with the county’s IT department, develops business processes for a number of operational needs, and oversees case coordination.
 Before coming to DPD, she was the operations manager for an intellectual properties law firm in Seattle.